 It all started with Susan.
 The Pembroke Welsh Corgi was a gift to the then-Princess Elizabeth, eldest daughter of King George VI, for her 18th birthday.
 Registered as “Hickathrift Pippa,” the dog at first went by Sue, which evolved into Susan.
 Susan and Elizabeth became so attached to one another that Susan accompanied the princess on her honeymoon with Prince Philip, hidden under blankets in the royal carriage.

-The now-Queen Elizabeth II, perhaps the most famous Pembroke Welsh Corgi owner in history, has owned more than 30 of the dogs in her lifetime.
-On that birthday in 1944, a love affair was born, for both the future Queen and the world.
+As Queen, Elizabeth II became perhaps the most famous Pembroke Welsh Corgi owner in history.
+She owned more than 30 of the dogs in her lifetime.
+On that birthday in 1944, a love affair was born, for both the future monarch and the world.

 The Royal Pembroke Welsh Corgi History